 The Art of Frederic Stuart Richardson (1855 - 1934)

 With rarely seen works from a private collection, this exhibition showcases the work of this Bristol-born artist who trained as a civil engineer before embarking on a career in art.
-Richardson studied in Paris alongside John Singer Sargent and was encouraged by the eminent Victorian artist Luke Fildes.
-He exhibited regularly with the ‘Bristol Savages’ group, the Royal Academy and the Royal Institute of Painters in Watercolour.
-Known for painting seascapes inspired by his travels around the coast, he was part of the famous artists’ colony in Staithes, Yorkshire and made regular visits to Cornwall.
+Richardson studied in Paris and was encouraged by the eminent Victorian artist Luke Fildes.
+He is best-known for his seascapes inspired by his travels around the British coast.
 Galleries 2, 3 & 4.
-Free admission.

 The Gibson Dynasty: Pioneers of Photography

-A selection of 19th and early 20th century photographs from the Gibson & Sons archive recently acquired by Penlee House.
-John Gibson (1827 - 1920) was an early adopter of this new medium and set up successful businesses on the Isles of Scilly and Penzance, assisted by his sons Herbert and Alexander.
-Their pictures document the working lives of the people of West Cornwall as well as showing their passion for observing the ancient landscape.
+A selection of 19th and early 20th century photographs from the Gibson & Sons archive, recently acquired by Penlee House.
+John Gibson was an early adopter of the this new medium and set up successful businesses on Scilly and in Penzance, assisted by his sons Herbert and Alexander.
+Their pictures document the working lives of the people of West Cornwall as well as their passion for observing the ancient landscape.
 Gallery 5.
-Free admission.

 David Haughton in St Just